kristinemlarson/gnssrefl/tests/use_cases/use_tgho.md

 ## Data Summary

-Station tgho is operated by Geonet (GNS) in New Zealand.
-It is located on a platform in Lake Taupo and currently records only standard GPS and Glonass signals.
+Station tgho is operated by GNS.
+It is located on a platform in Lake Taupo.
+It records standard GPS and Glonass signals at a low sample rate (30 sec).
+The site could be significantly improved with a modern receiver that tracks new signals at a higher sample rate.

 ## Take a Quick Look at the Data